Sunilrai486/GymExerciseMonitoringAI/README.md

-GymExerciseMonitoringAI: An on-going project to critique an exercise by using an ensemble of ML/Vision models.
+gym-motion-pose-ai: An on-going project to critique an exercise by using an ensemble of ML/Vision models.
 Mainly focuses on orientations, angle of joints, based on the human pose estimate (33 Joints)

 ## Key Milestones
 1. Repetition detection model